StvMy/PDFmc/README.md

 ✅ Lightweight and fast

 ## Installation
+1. Make sure you got ms office installed to do file converting
-1. Just run the .exe!
+2. Juast run the PDFmc.exe!